wtodom/2013-fall/cs475/notes.md

 	- Another conversion: notebook-53 (using incoming edges) (aka left linear)
 - Linear Grammar
 	- Every right side of production (right of the ->) has at most one rule.

+## 27 September 2013 - Simplifying/improving ambiguous CFGs

+- Example:
+	- notebook-56 (wrote all on paper to test new pencil)

+##### Arithmetic Expressions

+- Ex: (a + b) * (c - d)
+	- this is infix notation
+	- Let "E" generate an expression:
+		- grammar: notebook-57

+- Ex: * + a b - c d (prefix)
+	- notebook-58

+- Ex: a b + c d - * (postfix)
+	- notebook-59

+## 30 September 2013 - Arithmetic Expressions (cont.)

+- Adding precedence: can use something like this format:
+	- Expr = Term + Term - Term + Term
+	- Term = Factor * Factor / Factor
+	- This translates into:
+		- E -> E+E | E-E | T (see change below)
+		- [empty line because I broke formatting somehow...]
+		- T -> T*T | T/T | F
+		- F -> (E) | Var
+	- Parse tree for a-b*c: notebook-60
+		- This is still ambiguous in cases where you have multiple operators at the same precednece level (for example, a-b+c) To fix it, change the def of E above to:
+		- E -> E+T | E-T | T
+		- This makes it left-associative.
+The fact that the rule is left-recursive is what makes it left-associative.
+		- This change makes it unambiguous.

+- If statements:
+	- most languages have two forms:
+	- S -> if (E) S | if (E) S else S | (other things)
+	- E -> (some definition for expressions)
+	- This is ambiguous.
+For example: if (something) if (something) other else other
+	- The else could stick to either if.
+	- To fix it, add additional symbols:
+		- U for "unmatched"
+		- M for "matched"
+		- new version:
+			- S -> M | U
+			- M -> if (E) M else M | (other things)
+			- U -> if (E) S | if (E) M else U